saifurrahim/react-movie/README.md

 # React Movie
 This would be my contribution as front end developer using React js.
-Creating UI for a movie ratings web site using the data from *omdbapi*.
+Creating UI for a movie review web site using the data from [themoviedb](https://www.themoviedb.org/).

 ## Features
 Not yet